MusaE5/Linked-in-agent/README.md

 ### Phase 2: Inference Pipeline

-- New user query is embedded
+- A new user query is embedded
 - Each profile bio is embedded and combined with the query embedding
-- Combined vector is passed into the trained model
+- Combined vectors are passed into the trained model
 - Model predicts relevance scores for all profiles
-- Top N profiles are saved to `top_ranked_profiles.json` for GPT-4 messaging
+- Top N profiles are saved to `top_ranked_profiles.json`

 ### Phase 3: Message Generation (In Progress)

-- GPT-4 generates personalized outreach messages using a pre-written prompt template
+- GPT-4 generates personalized outreach messages using a prompt template
 - Messages are generated for the top N profiles returned by the model
 - Output includes: profile name, message content, and relevance score

 ### Phase 4: UI & Agent Behavior (Planned)

-- Streamlit or React frontend for inputting goals and viewing results
+- Streamlit or React frontend for input, ranking, message viewing, and export
+- Optional filters by location, title level, and domain
 - Agent-like flow:
-  1. User inputs a career goal
+  1. User enters goal
-  2. Model ranks top profiles
+  2. System ranks and selects top profiles
   3. Messages are auto-generated
-  4. User can view, export, or copy messages
+  4. User reviews and exports
-- Add smart filtering (location, industry, etc.)

 ---

 ## Next Milestones

-- Add feature engineering:
+- Feature engineering:
-  - Title seniority mapping (e.g., intern < engineer < manager)
+  - Title seniority mapping
-  - Keyword overlap between query and bio
+  - Keyword/skill overlap
-  - Skill and interest match scoring
-- Test and benchmark XGBoost model
+- Try XGBoost model
-- Add precision@K and Top-N evaluation
+- Add Precision@K and Top-N evaluation metrics
-- Build frontend interface (React or Streamlit)
+- Build Streamlit or React frontend
-- Implement message quality scoring and feedback loop
+- Message quality scoring and feedback loop
-- Add export option (CSV or clipboard)
+- Export (CSV or clipboard)

 ---

 ## Notes

-- All profile data currently used is synthetic, generated to mimic LinkedIn-style bios and queries
+- All profiles are synthetic, generated to simulate real LinkedIn bios
-- No scraping or real LinkedIn automation is used in this version
+- No scraping or LinkedIn automation is used
-- The system is being developed as a prototype AI agent for career networking, with future potential for real-world deployment
+- This system is being developed as a prototype intelligent agent for job search and networking